hasura/route-forge/README.md

 ## How it works

-1. Just run startServer(IConfig), passing a structure representation of the inputs and output.
+1. Just run startServer(IConfig), passing a structured representation of the inputs, outputs and transformations.
 2. When a request is received, it checks if it matches any configured RESTified endpoints.
 3. If a match is found, the plugin:
     - Extracts variables from the request (URL parameters, query string, body)